veryaustin/build-a-tron/README.md

 * [Freedom] for getting focus in a distracted digital world.
 Focus!
 * [Gas Mask] A GUI for managing hosts file
 * [CheatSheet] View all shortcuts in active app
-* [iStat Menus] for keeping an eye on workstation resources
 * [Arq] for backup.
 Better to be safe:)
 * [Resolutionator] for quickly switching screen resolutions
 * [Rectangle] for managing windows